Blacktower27/GOPrune/README.md

 # GOPrune

-GOPrune is a **temporary** repository for an efficient visual token pruning module for Vision-Language Models (VLMs).
+GOPrune is a **temporary** repository for an efficient visual token pruning method for Vision-Language Models (VLMs).
 It can be applied during **inference** to reduce inference time while allowing flexible control over the number of retained visual tokens, all while maintaining model performance.

 ---